 - Participation in training related to the research and events for graduate students (f.ex. summer schools).

 - Other visits directly related to the student's research.

 In substantiated cases, applications are admitted for making conference presentations or poster presentations, for participation at conferences.
-In particular, this concerns doctoral students whose applications for DoRa Pluss or Kristjan Jaak programme did not get financing.
+A precondition is that the application of the doctoral student for DoRa Pluss or Kristjan Jaak programme did not get financing (for the same event).